 |Fifteen additional hours of English courses, at least 3 of which must be at the 300 level||15|

 Because of the flexibility of departmental requirements and the variety of career paths to which the major may lead, all students should confer frequently and closely with advisors.
-No courses outside the department are required for the major, but the department recommends courses in comparative literature, history, philosophy, history and criticism of the fine arts, theater, and literature in other languages.
+No courses outside the department are required for the major (although a language course is required for the Honors track–see below), but the department recommends courses in comparative literature, history, philosophy, history and criticism of the fine arts, theater, and literature in other languages.
 Students planning to go to graduate school are reminded of the importance of foreign language study.

-To qualify for honors, English majors follow a track consisting of at least 36 hours above the 100 level, including the general requirements for the major (see above); ENGL 387 Literary and Critical Theory, or approved substitute; at least 18 hours of approved electives in literary and cultural studies; and one of the following language courses, or an equivalent in a language for which 300-level literature courses are available:
+To qualify for honors, English majors must maintain a minimum GPA of 3.75 in English courses taken for honors and follow a track consisting of at least 33 hours above the 100-level, including the general requirements for the major; at least 18 hours of approved electives in literary and cultural studies; and a designated capstone course in English.* For a downloadable English-Major-Honors-Track-Requirements-Spring-2023